 The best time to sell back your books is at the end of the term, when college stores are restocking and will give the best prices, says Schlichenmayer.

-For a quick read on how much you can save with different approaches and sites, take a look at our price comparison, as of August 19, for Accounting: What the Numbers Mean, 10th Edition, the newest version of a book used in a mid-level accounting class at the University of Texas at Austin, home of the best accounting program in the nation, according to U.S. News & World Report.
+For a quick read on how much you can save with different approaches and sites, take a look at our price comparison, as of July 22, for Managerial Accounting, 2nd Edition, the newest version of a book used in a mid-level accounting class at the University of Texas at Austin, home of the best accounting program in the nation, according to U.S. News & World Report.